emilyhorsman/bikeblog/content/posts/new-bike-day-charmed-by-this-brompton/index.md

 {{< image src="R0007780.jpg" alt="A stick wedged between the ground and a braze-on of the rear triangle of a Brompton." >}}

 I'm excited to see if Kat can ride this, too.
 It'd be the only bike we can share if so, normally our bike sizes are too far apart.
-Which reminds me, it was wild to me that I'm 5'8" and max out the stock seatpost height.
+Which reminds me, it's wild to me that I'm 5'8" and max out the stock seatpost height (with the Pentaclip at its lowest, mind you).

 {{< image src="R0007786.jpg" alt="A Brompton on a wooded path with its rear triangle folded up in 'parking' position." >}}

+Also, it's so fun to fold and unfold!!
+I should probably get the [SimWorks Bubbly Ezy](https://www.sim.works/collections/pedals-simworks-by-mks/products/bubbly-pedal-ez-superior) pedals for it so that I can match Ben's Romanceur.

+{{< image src="R0007762-16x9.jpg" alt="A close-up of the mainframe and drivetrain of a Brompton." >}}

 Gus approves of the goofy bike.

 {{< image src="DSCF0633.jpg" alt="A buff tabby cat behind the 16 inch Brompton wheel sniffing the tire valve." >}}